ASSERT-KTH/assert-gold-mine/docs/compute.md

 ### Microsoft Azure

 We have a Microsoft Azure account.
-Expert in the team for questions: Cesar, Zimin, Javier
+Expert in the team for questions: Javier

+To extract/recover data from a shutdown disk.

+- Create a snapshot from the disk
+- Create a snapshort export URL from the snapshot
+- Download the snaphot on a machine `az storage blob download -f file.vhd --blob-url "<EXPORT_URL>"`
+- Mount the file as loop `losetup -P /dev/loop100 file.vhd`
+- Mount the file as filesystem `mount -t auto /dev/loop100p1 /mnt/disk`
+- Copy the content `cp -a /mnt/disk /where/you/want`

-### Google Cloud
+### Google Cloud / GCP

 We have a Google Cloud GCP account.

 Expert in the team for questions: Cesar, Zimin

-### VM on Google Cloud

-We have a GCP account.

 ## Not enough?